magicblock-labs/ephemeral-conjunto/transwise/README.md

 - `TransactionAccountsSnapshot` struct
   - readonly and writable vecs of `AccountChainSnapshot`
+  - can be fetched from a `TransactionAccountsHolder` using a `AccountChainSnapshotProvider`

 - `TransactionAccountsValidator` trait
   - takes a `TransactionAccountsSnapshot` and check if it can be a valid ephemeral transaction

-- `AccountFetcher` trait
-  - Allows fetching `TransactionAccountsSnapshot` from a `TransactionAccountsHolder`

-- `RemoteAccountFetcher`
-  - Internally uses an `AccountChainSnapshotProvider`
-  - Implements `AccountFetcher`

 - `Endpoint` enum
   - enum Chain or Ephemeral or Unroutable
   - can be created from a `TransactionAccountsSnapshot`

 - `Transwise` struct
-  - Internally uses `RemoteAccountFetcher`
+  - Internally uses an `AccountChainSnapshotProvider`
   - Also allows conversion from solana transaction -> `Endpoint`

 # Notes